waggle-sensor/pywaggle/docs/writing-a-plugin.md

 <img width="600px" src="./images/plugin-overview.svg">

 The most basic example of a plugin is one which simply reads and publishes a values from a sensor.
 A more complex plugin could publish the number of cars seen in a video stream using a deep learning model.

-Finally, pywaggle is designed to make it easy to instrument _existing_ Python code to interface with the [Waggle](https://github.com/waggle-sensor/waggle) ecosystem.
-Approximately, pywaggle aims to augment print statements with publish statements.

 ## Basic example